larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 timely response, informing both chairs and the responsible area director of any actions taken.

-Both working group management and moderators shall act consistent with guidelines approved by the IESG.
+Both working group management and moderators shall act in a manner consistent with guidelines approved by the IESG.
 In cases of disagreement over a moderation decision, the matter should be taken up with the responsible area director for resolution.

 # Operations and Procedures of the Moderator Team and Transparency